September 15, 2021

 Federal Loans Vs. Private Loans for Grad School

-Federal loans tend to have better repayment terms and interest rates than those offered through private lenders (banks, credit unions, and other financial service companies.)
+Federal loans tend to have better repayment terms and interest rates than those offered through private lenders (banks, credit unions, and other financial service companies).
 They are available at both fixed and variable interest rates, which are almost always set higher than federal loan options.
-Additionally, the federal loans available to grad students discussed above have deferment options, meaning you can choose to not pay the loan while you’re in school.
+Additionally, the federal loans available to grad students discussed above have deferment options, meaning you can choose not to pay the loan while you’re in school.
 Private loans do not have this option.

-Private loans are credit-based, meaning if you have a really great credit score you can potentially borrow more money at a better rate than that offered by some of the federal options.
-One of the key drawbacks to federal loans are borrowing limits, but with private loans, there are virtually no limits on the amount you can borrow.
+Private loans are credit-based, meaning if you have a really great credit score, you can potentially borrow more money at a better rate than that offered by some of the federal options.
+One of the key drawbacks to federal loans is borrowing limits, but with private loans, there are virtually no limits on the amount you can borrow.
 Additionally, federal loans have origination fees.
 Specifically, the Plus loan’s steep origination fee of 4.228% could be avoided with a private loan.

 What Are the Differences Between Grad School and Undergrad Loans?